Radicalius/G01F/README.md

 - Nop: does nothing; useful as a placeholder
 - Ditto: Duplicate the top of the stack
 - Ditto2: Duplicate first 2 elements of the stack
+- Flop: swaps 1st two elements in the stack